DEVU-VIJAYAN/Expense-Tracker/README.md

 Features

 Add income and expenses
+Can see History of transations

-Dynamic chart visualization
+Dynamic chart visualization for analysis(pie chart)

 Local storage persistence

-Monthly summary
+Monthly summary(can download as csv)

 Responsive UI